-- Regular open and honest communication;
+- Have regular, open, and honest communication;

-- If you have children, encourage regular writing in both directions.
-You can always pickup a letter and re-read it.
+- Write letters to each other – it gives you both something to look forward to, and means so much to your loved one to know someone cares!
+If you have children, encourage regular writing in both directions.
+They can always pick up a letter and re-read it.

-How to Raise Children with a Parent in Prison
+Raising Children with a Parent in Prison

 Best practices of raising children with a parent in prison include: